-CONCLUSION, IMPLICATION, SUGGESTION, AND LIMITATIONS
+5. CONCLUSION, IMPLICATION, SUG-GESTION AND LIMITATION

-Based on the results of research and discussion on the effects of sustaineduse of cloud-based point of sale on SMEs' financial and non-financial performance during the Covid-19.
-The formulated conclusions are: First, it was found that the sustained use of cloud-based point of sale has insignificant effect on SMEs' financial performance due to the cloud-based point of sale is just a tool and system to record their daily business transactions and also as a display of financial reports and business activities information.
+As based on the results of research and discussion, the formulated conclusions are as to the following:

+First, it was found that the sustained use of cloud-based point of sale has insignificant effect on SMEs' financial performance due to the cloud-based point of sale that is just a tool and system to record their daily business transactions and also as a display of financial reports and business activities information.
 The function of cloud-based point of sale was the main reason why SMEs continuously using the technology that adopts cloud-based business service technology.
 Cloud-based point of sale simplifies the accounting process, tracking the business financial and operational activities, providing qualified information for decision making within the food and beverage service SMEs, which leads to continuance intention.

 Second, sustained-use of cloud-based point of sale affected non-financial performance significantly and can be used since the feature of point of sale nowadays are becoming more complex with more enhanced features from cloud-based technology.
 Cloud-based point of sale provides a well manage and well-structured operation for the SMEs.
 Such as, providing an easier transaction process, more effective procurement process, clear communication of deliverables and outcomes, and increase the ability to meet the customer needs which those define non-financial performance.

 Third, it was found that Covid-19 pandemic has significant effect on both SMEs' financial and non-financial performance.
 Most of the food and beverage service SMEs face a drastic sales downturn from the usual sales during the Covid-19 pandemic.
 Additionally, there are several things that SMEs have to comply with regarding the health protocols such as hand sanitizer, face masks, gloves, and face shield.
-Those things were affecting their revenues since their expenses were followed to increase.
+Those things were affecting their revenues since their expenses were followed to increase distancing.

-Moreover, the government implied that SMEs must obey the large-scale social distancing.
 Thus, the government limits the operational hours and the number of people who come to the store.
 It became the mobility issue which restricts the SMEs to meet the market needs.
 Food and beverage SMEs found that even though during the Covid-19 pandemic, they became more productive and enhanced their non-financial performance by producing new products, applying discounts, and selling through online platforms in order to generate revenues.